Impeachment Trial Recap: Hours Of Q&A But Still No Clarity On New Witnesses

 Senators wrote questions in longhand on specially printed cards that were then carried to Roberts, who read them either for the House Democrats or Trump's lawyers.

-Senators used their questions to set up partisan allies to deliver talking points, ask opponents questions that might embarrass them, and, occasionally, to try to elicit new information.
+Senators used their questions to set up partisan allies to deliver talking points, ask questions of opponents that might embarrass them, and, occasionally, to try to elicit new information.

 Ears across Washington perked up each time Republicans Susan Collins of Maine, Lisa Murkowski of Alaska or Mitt Romney of Utah were associated with a query; they're among the small group of potential rebels who might join with Democrats to vote to add witnesses.

 Four such Republicans would be required.
-Although McConnell's remarks suggested he may have a sense about which ones have reached that decision, their identities weren't certain.
+Although the descriptions about McConnell's remarks to senators this week suggested he may have a sense about which ones have reached that decision, their identities weren't certain.

 About the only thing resolved by events on Wednesday was that Colorado Sen. Cory Gardner would not vote for new witnesses, his office said.